IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

 # Operand Deployment Lifecycle Manager (ODLM)

-Operand is the instance managed by the ooperator.
-ODLM is used to manage the lifecycle of for a group of operands, compoared with operator lifecycle manager, ODLM foucs on the mangement of operands but not operators.
+Operand is the instance managed by the operator.
+ODLM is used to manage the lifecycle of for a group of operands, compared with operator lifecycle manager, ODLM focus on the management of operands but not operators.

 The ODLM will have Three CRDs: